Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Classes/Necromancer.md

 Daily

 **Effect:** Choose a nearby enemy.
-It takes 2d6 negative energy damage for each point on the escalation die.
+It takes `dice: 2d6` negative energy damage for each point on the escalation die.
 (For example, if the escalation die is 2 when you cast the spell, you’ll deal `dice: 4d6`negative energy damage to the target.)

 Until the end of the battle, as a free action at the start of each of your turns, repeat the effect above, choosing a target and dealing damage based on the escalation die value.